-We go in-depth with Showtek to discuss EDM Sucks / Island Boy and working with Gammer, SKINK Records, and bringing people and cultures together through music.
+We interview Showtek to discuss EDM Sucks / Island Boy and working with Gammer, SKINK Records, and bringing people and cultures together through music.

 All the way back in 2001, Showtek was formed by Dutch brothers Sjoerd and Wouter Janssen.
 For the first half of their career, they created some of the most powerful hard dance records in the world.
 Iconic tracks like “FTS” and “The F-Track” reflected their rebellious attitude towards the world and continue to be hardstyle classics to this day.